Hours, Admission & Directions

 Is it possible to visit the museum for free?

 Yes.
-From January 2019, all visitors will be able to visit the Musée du Louvre free of charge on the first Saturday of each month from 6 p.m. to 9:45 p.m.
-Admission is also free on Bastille Day (July 14).
+Admission is free for all visitors on the first Saturday of each month from 6 p.m. to 9:45 p.m. and on Bastille Day (14 July).

 Are there special rates for youth?